facelessuser/coloraide/docs/src/markdown/distance.md

 The `delta_e` function gives access to various ∆E implementations.

 If no `method` is specified, the default implementation is ∆E^\*^~ab~ (CIE76) which uses a simple Euclidean distancing algorithm on the CIELAB color space.
-It is fast, but not as accurate as some algorithms as CIELAB is not actually as perceptually uniform as it was thought when CIELAB was developed. ∆E~00~ is actually a much better ∆E method for CIELAB, but it is slower.
+It is fast, but not as accurate as later iterations of the algorithm as CIELAB is not actually as perceptually uniform as it was thought when CIELAB was originally developed.

 ```playground
 Color("red").delta_e("blue")
 ```

 When `method` is set, the specified ∆E algorithm will be used instead.
-For instance, below we use ∆E~00~ which is a more complex, slower algorithm that accounts for the color spaces weakness in perceptually uniformity.
+For instance, below we use ∆E~00~ which is a more complex that accounts for the color spaces weakness in perceptually uniformity.
+It does come at the cost of being a little slower.

 ```playground
 Color("red").delta_e("blue", method="2000")